Children of the Living Dead: Production

 Director Tor Ramsey felt the production was difficult, with producers Russo and Karen Wolf telling him to cast many of their friends as crew members rather than the people he originally had in mind.
 Russo stated that when he signed on to it, Joe Wolf was financing the film and stated that Wolf felt his screenplay for the film was great and that he had intentions to direct it.
-Russo stated that Wolf then came to him saying he wanted to do his daughter’s script which Russo described as "horrible."
-Russo declared that he "wanted to resign every day but I couldn’t because these people would’ve lost a summer’s worth of work.
+Russo stated that Wolf then came to him saying he wanted to do his daughter's script which Russo described as "horrible."
+Russo declared that he "wanted to resign every day but I couldn't because these people would've lost a summer's worth of work.
 We hoped for the best and hoped it’d get revised and instead it’s a piece of crap.
 I call it The Living Abomination of Children."
 In an interview with Tom Savini about his career, he referred to the film as "the biggest piece-of-shit movie ever made" and that his lines were dubbed.
 Savini echoed what Ramsey stating that the "producer on the show as an idiot.
 I think her father gave her that movie as a present, and she didn't know what the hell she was doing." and that "the film shouldn't even be on the shelves of video stores."

 Release

-Children of the Living Dead was released directly to video on October 9, 2001 on VHS and DVD by Artisan.
+Children of the Living Dead was released directly to video on October 9, 2001, on VHS and DVD by Artisan.

 Reception

 The film received negative reviews from critics.
 Contemporary reviews included, Pete Sankey of Rue Morgue stated the film had no "blood, no action, nothing impressive at all" and that the entire film was dubbed and "it seems as little effort as possible was made to get the sound in sync with the lip movements."
 Sankey concluded that the film was a "coma-inducing, incomprehensible mess."
 An unnamed reviewer in Fangoria opined that "It's hard to tell what the primary problem is here: the awful actors, the nickel-and-dime budget or the wretched, childish script; let's call it a three-way tie."
 The reviewer went on to state that Abbott Hayes "wears what looks like a store-bought Halloween mask and gloves".
-A retrospective review from Peter Dendle in The Zombie Movie Encyclopedia, Volume 2 had him declared the film as a "Wretched and hopeless" finding the film "dismal, boring, and unnecessarily complicated, all at once."
+A retrospective review from Peter Dendle in The Zombie Movie Encyclopedia, Volume 2 had him declare the film as "Wretched and hopeless", finding the film "dismal, boring, and unnecessarily complicated, all at once."

-Russo called it the worst film that he had worked on, and said that he often tempted to resign from the production.
+Russo called it the worst film that he had worked on, and said that he was often tempted to resign from the production.
 Savini has also been dismissive of the film; in an interview, he said that it was originally meant to be a serious horror film but turned out horrible.